 Vintage Inspired Party and Cocktail Dresses

 Christian Dior was the first to term “cocktail dress” in the late 1940′s.
 Her designs were part of the New Look with large circle skirts, fitted bodices, and the introduction of sleeveless tops that became the center of 1950’s fashion.
-They don’t resemble anything like the tight pencil skirts that are being labeled 1940’s today.
+They don’t resemble anything like the tight pencil skirts and dresses that are being labeled 1940’s today.

 The major exception is not the clothing but the hairstyles.
 Betty Page, famous pinup model in the 1950’s, kept her hair in a 1940’s style with victory rolls or bouffant.
 This hair style combined with mostly late 1950’s clothing and is what is taking the retro world by storm.